Research Leadership Mastery

 The role of research team leader has become nearly impossible to do well.

 You're expected to be the visionary, the manager, the mentor, the trainer, and the chief fundraiser.
-Often with a team that's still learning how to function as professionals.
-And nobody taught you how to do any of it.

 Here's what we hear from researchers like you: